alesstongwen/alesstongwen/README.md

-<h1 align="center">Hi 👋, I'm Aless</h1>
+<h1>Hi 👋, I'm Aless</h1>
-<h3 align="center">Welcome to my GitHub profile!
+<h3>Welcome to my GitHub profile!
 I'm a passionate in full stack developing with a love for building responsive, user-friendly websites or applications.
 I enjoy working across the full web stack and am always looking to learn and collaborate on exciting projects.</h3>

 - 🔭 I’m currently working on [AI workout generator](https://ai-workout-guide-dm6k-nn89hzivm-alesstongwens-projects.vercel.app/)